jm1021/churchofjesuschrist/_posts/2024-01-21-tree_of_life.md

 - 17 And it came to pass after I, Nephi, having heard all the words of my father, concerning the things which he saw in a vision, and also the things which he spake by the power of the Holy Ghost, which power he received by faith on the Son of God—and the Son of God was the Messiah who should come—I, Nephi, was desirous also that I might see, and hear, and know of these things, by the power of the Holy Ghost, **which is the gift of God unto all those who diligently seek him**, as well in times of hold as in the time that he should manifest himself unto the children of men.

   Aug 29, 2012.
-Nephi understood his right to the wisdom of God.
+Nephi understood **his right to the wisdom of God**.
 He understood he could have what his Father had.
 He just needed righteousness, faith and the Holy Ghost.
 We study scripture, look to examples, or even to our ancestor's stories to understand our capabilities and entitlements.
 The next few verses written by Nephi further my thesis.

 - 18 For he is the same yesterday, today, and forever; and the way is prepared for all men from the foundation of the world, if it so be that they repent and come unto him.

 - 19 For he that diligently seeketh shall find; and the mysteries of God shall be unfolded unto them, by the power of the Holy Ghost, as well in these times as in times of old, and as well in times of old as in times to come; wherefore, the course of the Lord is one eternal round.

     Jan 21, 2024.
 The plan is always focussed on the eternal Love of God.
-The Savior is so involved as we cling to the rod.
-The gifts we receive from the fruit are eternal, eternal life is God's life.
-It is glorious for us now and forever.
-The spirit has taught even me, to focus in on the fruit.
+The Savior is so involved as we cling to the rod.  **The gifts we receive from the fruit are eternal, eternal life is God's life.
+It is glorious for us now and forever**.
+The spirit has taught even me, **to focus in on the fruit**.
 As we are positive in the Love of God, we change our closeness to God, then our children benefit, and our new nature flows into the world.